AxelDavid45/sortMethods/readme.md

 Coded in data structures subject at ITTG - Tuxtla.

-Just copy those classes into your project :)
+Just copy these classes into your project :)